shiertier/xl_train_json2tag/README.md

 ---
 # README

-This is a README file used for handling tags.

-Written at the request of Chenkin from civitai (Wind Whisper) for tag processing purposes.
+Written at the request of Chenkin from civitai for tag processing purposes.

 Currently achieved through processing waifuc's JSON.
 The code will remove character features and create tags after the artist's name.